View the most recent virtual open house: Watch the presentation

 UW Health has fostered student excellence in dietetic practice since 1953.
 The program has proven outcomes of success and are available upon request.

 As a student, you will acquire the skills necessary to pursue a variety of career opportunities in the nutrition profession.
 This is a comprehensive program in which dietetic students actively learn and become competent in best-practice, patient- and family-focused nutrition care at a tertiary hospital providing all levels of medical care.
 The strength of this program lies in the high quality of knowledgeable preceptors providing supervised practice, usually within a one- on-one rotation experience.
 The overall learning experience is enhanced with graduate learning at the University of Wisconsin-Madison Nutritional Sciences Department.

 The program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 ACEND is recognized by the Council for Higher Education Accreditation (CHEA) and the United States Department of Education (USDE).
 ACEND can be contacted by:

 Phone: 800/877-1600, ext.
 5400

 Suite 2190, Chicago, IL 60606-6995

-Upon successful completion, graduates receive a Certificate of Program Completion and a Verification Statement and are then eligible to take the Registration exam administered by the Commission on Dietetic Registration of the Academy of Nutrition and Dietetics.
+Upon successful completion, graduates receive a Master of Science in Clinical Nutrition and a Verification Statement and are then eligible to take the registration exam administered by the Commission on Dietetic Registration of the Academy of Nutrition and Dietetics.